New Ford Academy

 Staff at New Ford Academy will transfer any important information regarding your child’s learning and/or social/emotional needs to the receiving school, so that necessary support can be put in place.

 Pupils who are feeling insecure about transferring to High School work in small discussion groups where transition programmes are delivered by supporting practitioners.

 For pupils who are in Year 5 with a statement or Education, Health and Care Plan, a transition review will take place during the Annual Review Meeting.
-An SEN practitioner form the receiving High School will attend the meeting, so that preparations can be made for a smooth transfer programme when the pupil moves to Year 6.
+A SEND practitioner from the receiving High School will attend the meeting, so that preparations can be made for a smooth transfer programme when the pupil moves to Year 6.

-Pupils who need extra support transferring to High School will follow the Black Sheep Press Transition Programme, which is supported by SEN Practitioners.
+Pupils who need extra support transferring to High School will follow the Black Sheep Press Transition Programme, which is supported by SEND Practitioners.

 Throughout Key Stage 1 and 2 (Yr1 – Yr6), supported curriculum visits are made to the local high schools, when the pupils are taught by the high school staff.
 We believe that this encourages independence and increases confidence where children are fearful about the High School setting.